boseHere/bosehere.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Maya Bose.
-I am a Graduate Student Research Assistant in the Gilbert S. Omenn Department of Computational Medicine & Bioinformatics at the University of Michigan.
-I work in the lab of Stephen Parker.
+I am a 5th year Graduate Candidate in the Gilbert S. Omenn Department of Computational Medicine & Bioinformatics at the University of Michigan, where I work in the lab of Stephen Parker.

-My research as a member of the Parker lab has focused on using single-nucleus multiomics (RNAseq and ATACseq) to identify how genetic variations, especially in the non-coding regions of the genome, result in complex metabolic and cardiovascular diseases such as Type 2 Diabetes and Heart Failure with preserved Ejection Fraction (HFpEF).
+My research as a member of the Parker lab has focused on using single-nucleus multiomics (RNAseq and ATACseq) to identify how genetic variation, especially in the non-coding regions of the genome, results in complex metabolic and cardiovascular diseases such as Type 2 Diabetes and Heart Failure with preserved Ejection Fraction (HFpEF).
+To do this, I identify and benchmark tools for differential cell type abundance, differential gene expresison, and differential chromatin accessibility analysis.

 My work has been funded by the NHGRI Genome Sciences Training Program T32